Endpoint security integrations

-Okta currently supports integrations with CrowdStrike and Microsoft Windows Security Center.
+Okta currently supports integrations with CrowdStrike, Microsoft Windows Security Center, and Chrome Device Trust.
 Support for additional endpoint security integration vendors is planned for the future.

 Integrating Okta Verify with your Endpoint Detection and Response (EDR) solution allows Okta Verify to serve as a device posture integration layer between the Okta server and EDR vendors that also have services running on end-user devices.
 When a user tries to access a protected resource, Okta Verify probes their device for context and trust signals and sends the information to the Okta server.
 The server evaluates the information against your Okta authentication policies to help inform the access decision.

 Here's a high-level description of how it works.

 - Plugins allow Okta Verify to communicate locally with the EDR client running on the same device:

 - Windows: The Windows Security Center plugin is created automatically when Okta Verify is installed on the device.
 To install the CrowdStrike ZTA plugin, you specify a flag in the installation command.

 - macOS: The plugin is enabled when you deploy a managed app configuration from your device management solution to targeted macOS devices.

 - The plugin is invoked whenever a user uses Okta Verify as an authenticator to access a resource protected by an authentication policy that requires EDR signal(s).